Dryland Hopi Corn 2025

 How Much Yield Is Needed To Sustain A Person Or A Family?

 To get an idea what 1 person would need, or a family, we'll make some conservative estimates assuming a person needs 2800 kcal. per day and 35% of the diet is meat/eggs/dairy, with 10 times more carbohydrates needed to sustain the livestock.
 The human diet needs a certain amount of fat and protein (eggs, meat, fish, or dairy) can be provided for my chickens, pidgons, goats, rabbits, or other manageable farm animals.
 I'll also assume no other expenses such as fuel for tractor, etc. So this comes out to 1820 + 9800 or 11620 kcal.
 This may be on the high side so assume the extra is sold or traded for other needed commodities.
 11620/(4 kcal/gram)/(453.6g/lb.) = 6.4 pounds a day with most of it being animal feed.
 That is 36 bushels or less annually with the bulk of that being used as livestock feed.
 Assuming 36 bushels of corn per acre, each person would need an acre.
-If full time is dedicated during planting and harvest 1 person can easily manage an acre of low density planning.
-Most of the labor is clearing and soil preparation and plowing, and tilling equipment with a drill with augur will speed up the tasks immensely.
+If full time is dedicated during planting and harvest 1 person can easily manage an acre of low density planting.
+The bulk of the labor is clearing, soil preparation, and plowing.
+Labor saving tools such as tilling or plowing equipment and a drill with an augur attachment will reduce fatigue and speed up the tasks.
 A nitrogen rich legume crop can be added into the rotation to produce a protein rich food for livestock and as a source of vitamin B3 which is not readily absorbed from untreated corn.
 In total 20 acres with less than 12 inches of rainfall should be able to produce much more than enough for a 5 person family.

 Pueblo Corn Strains For Planting in 2025